hubmapconsortium/portal-ui/compose/README.md

 docker-compose -f base.yml -f dev.yml stop
 ````

-## Deployment on HuBMAP testing server
+### HuBMAP testing server deployment

 For testing deployment, the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway.git) handles the SSL certificates and domain name.
-All the requests to `https://portal.test.hubmapconsortium.org/` will be send to the Gateway's nginx, then proxied to the `portal-ui` container where another nginx listens on port 80.
+All the requests to `https://portal.test.hubmapconsortium.org/` will be sent to the Gateway's nginx, then proxied to the `portal-ui` container where another nginx listens on port 80.

 Uncomment one of the `SERVER_NAME` lines in app.conf: With an explicit `SERVER_NAME`,
 it will not work on localhost, but it is required for deployments.

 Starting and stopping the container in the testing environment is similar to the local dev, just replace `dev.yml` with `test.yml`.

+### HuBMAP production server deployment

+*TODO*